yehya/SuperUser/README.md

 So we'll just go ahead and revert that, then add this to the chrome store.

+# SuperUser
-# Surfingkeys - Expand your browser with javascript and keyboard.
+## Expand your browser with javascript and keyboard.

 [![Node CI](https://github.com/brookhong/Surfingkeys/workflows/Node%20CI/badge.svg?branch=master)](https://github.com/brookhong/Surfingkeys/actions?query=workflow%3A%22Node+CI%22+branch%3Amaster)